auth0-samples/auth0-react-samples/01-Login/README.md

-# Auth0 React User Profile
+# Auth0 React Login

-This sample demonstrates how to get a user's profile using Auth0 in a React application.
+This sample demonstrates how to add authentication and get a user's profile in a React application with Auth0.
+The sample makes use of Auth0's hosted login page which provides centralized authentication.
 The sample uses create-react-app.

 ## Getting Started